nilsblix/resolve2d/README.md

-# Zigics
+# Resolve2D

 2D rigid-body realtime physics engine written in Zig, with both WebAssemblw and native demos.
-Zigics provides simple primitives, a small constraint set and an iterative solver with broadphase and narrowphase collision detection.
+Resolve2D provides simple primitives, a small constraint set and an iterative solver with broadphase and narrowphase collision detection.
 The goal is to be educational, hackable, lightweight and fast enough for real-time applications.